nspcc-dev/.github/project-management.md

 special is required.
 However if an issue is closed manually, there MUST be a comment describing how and where it's fixed or why it shouldn't/can't be fixed.

+## Documentation

+Each project MUST have a README file describing with brief introduction and minimal instructions on how to use it for what purposes.

+Each project that has releases MUST have a release instruction in its documents.

+Each project with releases MUST have a CHANGELOG describing changes between them.
+This CHANGELOG MUST describe configuration changes if any.

+Each project MUST have a LICENSE file with license for its contents.

+If project has any runtime dependencies on other projects, there has to be a table with compatible versions of this project and its dependencies.